kajelad/numpy_quad/README.txt

 -------------------------------------------------------------------------------
 Compatibility

-Designed for use in Linus-x86-64 architecture with gcc-5+.
-Untested on other platforms and inlikely to be functional.
+Designed for use in Linux-x86-64 architecture with gcc-5+.
+Untested on other platforms.

 -------------------------------------------------------------------------------
 Installation